 In relation to the risk of a connection with the fraudulent evasion of VAT we are required to have reasonable and proportionate due diligence procedures in place to detect fraudulent supply chains.
-This includes, for example, checking that a VAT number and bank account details provided by a supplier are genuine and requiring our contractors to have appropriate procedures in place with their own suppliers.
+This includes, for example, checking that the VAT number and bank account details provided by a supplier are genuine and requiring our contractors to have appropriate procedures in place with their own suppliers.
 Initially, the business should consider if any transactions it intends to enter into are “too good to be true”, as this could fail the “knew or should have known” test.
-This includes consideration of a wide-range of factors including pricing, communication, experience and history.
+This includes consideration of a wide range of factors including pricing, communication, experience and history.

 7. How to raise a concern